adoptium/temurin-build/README.md

   jdk10 - https://github.com/AdoptOpenJDK/openjdk-jdk10

 Options:
-  -s, --source <path>        specify the location for the source and dependencies to be cloned -d, --destination <path>   specify the location for the tarball (eg. /path/ or /path/here.tar.gz) -r, --repository <repo>    specify a custom repository (eg. username/openjdk-jdk8u) -b, --branch <branch>      specify a custom branch (eg. dev)
+  -s, --source <path>        specify the location for the source and dependencies to be cloned, defaults to ./openjdk -d, --destination <path>   specify the location for the tarball (eg. /path/ or /path/here.tar.gz) -r, --repository <repo>    specify a custom repository (eg. username/openjdk-jdk8u) -b, --branch <branch>      specify a custom branch (eg. dev)